Foundation Models for Zero-Shot Segmentation of Scientific Images without AI-Ready Data

 \section{Related Work}

-SAM ~\cite{kirillov2023segment} and DINO (self-DIstillation with NO labels)~\cite{liu2023groundingdino}, especially in their combined form like Grounding DINO, represent significant strides in zero-shot computer vision technologies.
+SAM ~\cite{kirillov2023segment} and DINO(self-DIstillation with NO labels)~\cite{caron2021emerging}, and their combined forms like GroundingDINO~\cite{liu2024grounding}, represent significant strides in zero-shot computer vision technologies.
 However, these advances remain largely inapplicable to scientific domains due to fundamental training biases toward natural RGB imagery from web sources.
-The resulting domain gap becomes particularly pronounced for scientific imaging modalities that exhibit non-standard characteristics such as high bit depths, specialized acquisition parameters, and domain-specific artifacts \cite{wu2024adapting, srinivas2024parameter}.
+The resulting domain gap becomes particularly pronounced for scientific imaging modalities that exhibit non-standard characteristics such as high bit depths, specialized acquisition parameters, and domain-specific artifacts \cite{srinivas2024parameter}.

-Recent research has highlighted the critical importance of data readiness as a prerequisite for effective AI deployment \cite{10.1145/3722214}.
+Recent research has highlighted the critical importance of data readiness as a prerequisite for effective AI deployment \cite{hiniduma2025data}.
 While data quality and preprocessing have received attention in general AI contexts, scientific imaging presents unique challenges that extend beyond conventional data preparation workflows.
 The heterogeneity of scientific imaging demands specialized approaches that preserve domain-specific information while enabling AI compatibility.

-Interactive segmentation systems have emerged as a promising approach to address the brittleness of fully automated methods \cite{wang2018interactive, sofka2024deep}.
-However, existing interactive frameworks remain predominantly focused on medical imaging applications and rely heavily on domain-specific fine-tuning strategies \cite{zheng2022dual, liu2024uncertainty}.
+Interactive segmentation systems have emerged as a promising approach to address the brittleness of fully automated methods \cite{wang2018deepigeos}.
+However, existing interactive frameworks remain predominantly focused on medical imaging applications and rely heavily on domain-specific fine-tuning strategies \cite{wang2018interactive, zhu2024meduhip}.
 Despite sharing characteristics with other scientific domains, materials science data require specialized routines to handle extreme dynamic ranges, anisotropic sampling, and low signal-to-noise ratio.

 Several specialized platforms have attempted to address scientific image analysis, with tools like IMOD ~\cite{kremer1996computer} for electron microscopy and domain-specific packages for astronomical data processing.
 However, these solutions demand extensive domain expertise for effective use.
 The integration of foundation model capabilities into scientific workflows remains an open challenge, and existing approaches often require substantial technical infrastructure and computational resources.